BPHC-ACM/ACM-Website/readme.md

 ## Acknowledgements

+-   ACM BPHC Web Development Team
 -   ACM Global for their continued support
--   BITS Pilani Hyderabad Campus administration
+-   BITS Pilani, Hyderabad Campus administration
 -   All our members and contributors